 Beaded Clothes Line

 This clever clothesline prevents hanger slippage, ensuring clothes stay put instead of bunching up near the middle of the line.
 Create your own version using curtain hardware and store-bought crafting beads, or for a more simple approach, try draping a beaded garland across several ceiling hooks.

-If you’re going for a modern look, choose large beads of uniform size, shape and color.
-Looking for something a little more whimsical?
-Use a drill to string up a set of vintage, wooden building blocks,... or opt for colorful, wooden beads in assorted shapes for a playful look reminiscent of an old-fashioned, bead-push toy.
-Continue to 6 of 11 below.
+If you’re going for a modern look, choose large beads of uniform size, shape, and color.
+For something a little more whimsical, use a drill to string up a set of vintage wooden building blocks.
+You can even opt for colorful wooden beads in assorted shapes for a playful look reminiscent of an old-fashioned, bead-push toy.
+Continue to 5 of 10 below.

 Put your baby’s finest threads on display by creating a stylish one-of-a-kind ladder rack.
 Given a bright coat of paint, an old-fashioned, wooden ladder makes for a playful clothes rack that’s perfect for a nursery or kid’s room.
 Mount your ladder horizontally using heavy-duty shelf brackets, or stand it up against a wall (anchoring near the top) and hang those itty-bitty outfits from each individual step.
-Just be careful your little monkey doesn’t confuse your creation with playground... equipment!Continue to 7 of 11 below.
+Just be careful your little monkey doesn’t confuse your creation with playground equipment!

 Curtain Wall Closet

-Have a large playroom with a serious lack of storage?
-Clear away the clutter with this simple —and beautiful — solution.
-Create a false wall by hanging wall-to-wall curtains from a ceiling-mounted track; then, install inexpensive industrial shelving to keep toys, and games under control.Continue to 9 of 11 below.
+If you have a large playroom with a serious lack of storage you can clear away the clutter with this simple —and beautiful — solution.
+Create a false wall by hanging wall-to-wall curtains from a ceiling-mounted track.
+Then install inexpensive industrial shelving to keep toys and games under control.